ioccc-src/winner/1992/buzzard.1/README.md

     Cute trick warning:

-      babble contains only a numeric printf, yet sometimes it prints out short strings.
+      buzzard.1 contains only a numeric printf, yet sometimes it prints out short strings.

     What it does:

-      babble is a simple mathematical program.
+      buzzard.1 is a simple mathematical program.
 It expects two numeric arguments.

-      % babble 0 <num>
+      % buzzard.1 0 <num>
       will print out the factorial of <num>.

-      % babble <num1> <num2>
+      % buzzard.1 <num1> <num2>
       will print out the largest common factor of num1 and num2.

-      % babble 1 <num2>
+      % buzzard.1 1 <num2>
       will print out a factor of num2 if it's composite, or else it will print a string informing you that num2 is prime.